azproduction/lmd/README.md

   - LMD Warnings for: Parse error, more to come...
   - Prevent requiring same sources while they are loading from server (`race` flag)
   - `require.async()` cache (`cache_async` flag)
+  - LMD checks for direct globals access in lazy modules

 Licence
 -------